yasirbhutta/yasirbhutta.github.io/python/docs/tuples/tuples-basics.md

 print(my_tuple[::-1]) # ('e', 'd', 'c', 'b', 'a') (reverse)
 ```

-for more details, see [Tuples Slicing in Python](tuples-slicing.md)
+for more details, see [Python Tuple Slicing: A Complete Guide with Examples](tuples-slicing.md)

 ### Python tuple example 2: How to Access Tuple Items in Python